kabauterman/ESP32_Multi-Trigger/README.md

 25 for Focus
 27 for Ground (not needed if you solder this pin to GND.)

+Pins I used on the WeMos OLED Version:

+14 for Shutter
+12 for Focus
+13 for Ground (not needed if you solder this pin to GND.)

 Don't forget to choose the right Board before compiling.

 Parts List: